French Ham Sandwich

 Portfolio and Yelp

-Embark on a culinary journey with a delightful Mediterranean recipe – Fresh Tomato Sauce with Rusks.
-Inspired by a Greek friend, this dish brings together the vibrant flavors of ripe tomatoes, fragrant olive oil, and the unique crunch of rusks.
-Contrary to popular belief, rusks are not a vegetable but rather dry, hard biscuits or twice-baked bread, lending a distinctive texture to this dish.
-In this blog post, we’ll guide you through the simple steps of creating this quick and flavorful sauce that pairs perfectly with pasta.
+Fresh tomato sauce with rusks, inspired by a Greek friend, is a dish that brings together the flavors of ripe tomatoes, olive oil, and the unique crunch of rusks.
+Rusks are not a vegetable but rather dry, hard biscuits or twice-baked bread, lending a distinctive texture to this dish.

 Fresh Tomato Sauce with Rusks